 Once done, you should now be able to navigate your PC’s public folders.
 Navigate to the files you want to download, then either tap the three dots next to a single file to see all the actions you can perform or hold-press a file to select multiple files to download or move.

-As you can see, it is quite easy to transfer files between Android to Windows 10.
+As you can see, it is quite easy to transfer files between Android and Windows 10.
 If you are using Mac, you can make use of OpenMTP to transfer files from Android to Mac.
 You can even transfer files from your Android phone to your Smart TV.